msdx321/RT-Bench/docs/source/1-Usage.markdown

 ## Compilation

-Benchmarks compilation steps are described in the [Building with the framework](2-Building_with_the_framework.markdown).
+Benchmarks compilation steps are described in [Building with the framework](2-Building_with_the_framework.markdown).
 In addition, each benchmark set has specific instruction in the relative module page to build all the benchmarks of the corresponding set.
 Generally issuing